-- contain all of the information required by this Rule and the instructions for that form. - (C) Advance Submission Requirements.
-The applicant must provide notice of the application as follows: - (1) Recipients Entitled to Advance Submission.
-The applicant must provide the following persons with an advance submission, at least 45 days in advance of filing the application with the Commission: - (a) the municipal legislative bodies and municipal and regional planning commissions in the communities where the project will be located; - (b) all adjoining landowners; - (c) the host landowner; - (d) the Department of Public Service; - (e) the Agency of Natural Resources; - (f) the Natural Resources Board, if the proposed net-metering system is located on a parcel subject to an Act 250 Land Use Permit; - (g) the Division for Historic Preservation; - (h) the Agency of Agriculture Food and Markets; and - (i) the electric company. - Method of Service of Advance Submission.
-The applicant must cause the advance submission to be served to the entities listed in (1)(a) through (c), above, by certified mail.
-The applicant must cause the advance submission to be transmitted to the entities listed in (1)(d) through (i), above, using the Commission's electronic filing system, unless the applicant is making a paper filing in accordance with the Commission's rules, in which case service must be by certified mail.
-With permission from the intended recipient, the applicant may serve a copy of the advance submission via electronic mail.
+- (c) the host landowner; - (d) the Department of Public Service; - (e) the Agency of Natural Resources; - (f) the Natural Resources Board, if the proposed net-metering system is located on a resource extraction site; - (g) the Division for Historic Preservation; - (h) the Agency of Agriculture Food and Markets; - (i) the electric company; and - (j) the Commission. - (2) Method of Service of Advance Submission.
+The applicant must provide the advance submission to the municipal legislative body, municipal planning commission, adjoining landowners, and the host landowner by first-class mail, personal delivery, or any other means authorized by the persons entitled to service.
+Adjoining landowners must be identified using the host town's certified grand list as it existed no more than 60 days before the date of the advance submission or online through the Vermont Center for Geographic Information database, municipality-specific databases, the Vermont Department of Taxes grand lists, or electronic versions of grand lists maintained by municipalities.
+An applicant must verify with the relevant municipality that the online database provides accurate and current information regarding parcel ownership within that municipality.
+Documentation of verification must be signed and attested to by an applicant.
+Service of the advance submission on the state agencies, electric company, and regional planning commission will occur through ePUC, the Commission's electronic filing system. - (3) Contents of Advance Submission.
+The advance submission must state that the applicant intends to file a Section 8010 application with the Commission, must identify the location of the project site, and must provide a description of and site plan for the proposed project, including any aesthetic mitigation plan, in sufficient detail to afford the recipient reasonable notice of the nature of the project so that the recipient is able to make an informed judgment as to any potential impact the construction or operation of the project may have on any interest of the recipient that is within the Commission's jurisdiction to address.
+The submission must provide contact information and state that the recipient may file inquiries or comments with the applicant about the project and that the recipient will also have an opportunity to file comments with the Commission once the application is filed.

-- (3) Contents of Advance Submission.
-The advance submission must state that the applicant intends to file a Section 8010 application with the Commission, must identify the location of the project site and the number of any Act 250 Land Use Permit applicable to the host parcel, and must provide a description of and site plan for the proposed project in sufficient detail to afford the recipient reasonable notice of the nature of the project so that the recipient is able to make an informed judgment as to any potential impact the construction or operation of the project may have on any interest of the recipient that is within the Commission's jurisdiction to address.
-The submission must provide contact information and state that the recipient may file inquiries or comments with the applicant about the project and that the recipient will also have an opportunity to file comments with the Commission once the application is filed. - (4) Timing of Advance Submission and Application.
+- (4) Timing of Advance Submission and Application.
 If, within 180 days of the date of the advance submission, the applicant has not filed a complete application for the project that fully complies with the filing requirements of this Rule, the submission will be treated as withdrawn without further action required by the Commission. - (D) Filing Requirements.
-Applications for net-metering systems that are greater than 15 kW and up to and including 50 kW and that are not roof-mounted photovoltaic systems must contain the following information.
+Applications must contain the following information.
 Failure to provide any required information will result in the application being deemed incomplete: - (1) Applicant name.
 The application must include the legal name (and the "doing business as" name, if different), contact information, Vermont business registration number (if applicable), and a description of the company or person making the application.
 For example: